Gayatri0222/Diabetes_Prediction_App/README.md

-Sure Gayatri!
-Here is a **simple, clean, NORMAL README** with no fancy emojis — professional and straightforward.

----

 # Diabetes Prediction App

 This project is a simple machine learning application that predicts whether a person has diabetes based on medical input features.
 The model is built using Logistic Regression and deployed using Streamlit.